 With basin + bend, contributing to conservation is easy!
 That's because we leverage commerce for conservation.
-By simply purchasing your favorite hunting and fishing gear from basin + bend (at the same price you would at any other retailer) you'll be supporting this partner and provide much needed funds to the project.
+By simply purchasing your favorite hunting, fishing and outdoor gear from basin + bend (at the same price you would at any other retailer) you'll be supporting this partner and provide much needed funds to the project.
 Instead of donating an unknown "portion of the profits" to a conservation effort, we show you exactly how much is going to be donated to this specific project.

 The Rocky Mountain Elk Foundation was founded in 1984 by four hunters from Troy, Montana who wanted to ensure a future for North America’s grandest game animal.